 Create custom variables

-Tip: If you need to add, remove, or modify variables at any point, open your workflow in Workflow Builder.
-Then click the pencil icon next to Starts with a webhook to make your changes.
-You’ll also need to make sure any changes to variables are reflected in the external service your webhook request is sent from.
+Tip: If you need to add, remove or modify variables at any point, open your workflow in Workflow Builder.
+Then click on the pencil icon next to Starts with a webhook to make your changes.
+You’ll also need to make sure that any changes to variables are reflected in the external service that your webhook request is sent from.

 Get your web request URL

-When you publish your workflow, Slack will generate a unique request URL that you can add to your webhook to ensure it sends the POST you set up to the correct channel.
-Request URLs start with https://hooks.slack.com/triggers and are followed by a randomized string of characters.
+When you publish your workflow, Slack will generate a unique request URL that you can add to your webhook to ensure it sends the POST that you set up to the correct channel.
+Request URLs start with https://hooks.slack.com/triggers and are followed by a randomised string of characters.